riatelab/distanamo/README.md

 Optionally you can provide a layer of source points and matrix of duration between the points.

-This duration matrix will be used to extract the duration between a reference points and all the other points, allowing to move closer / farther points from the reference point depending if they can be reached faster or slower of the mean speed (between the reference point and all the others).
+This duration matrix will be used to extract the duration between a reference points and all the other points, allowing to move closer / farther points from the reference point depending on if they can be reached faster or slower of the mean speed (between the reference point and all the others).

 ```R